How to Become an Interior Designer

 Healthcare designers renovate physician’s offices, dental offices, hospitals, healthcare centres, clinics, and residential care facilities.
 As per RaiseMe, “Healthcare designers use the evidence-based design process in designing and they specialise in making design decisions based on credible research to achieve the best possible outcomes for patients, residents, and the facility.”

 One of the most significant duties of an interior designer is meeting clients before, during, and after working on their space.
-In the initial meeting, the interior designer learns about the client’s demand and discusses budget, timeline, and aesthetic and functional preferences.
+In the initial meeting, the interior designer learns about the client’s demand and discusses the budget, timeline, and aesthetic and functional preferences.
 Throughout the decoration process, the clients provide the designer with their feedback and direction.

 Sketching Design Plans